Born: December 28th, 1940

 Alvin Singleton was born in Brooklyn, New York and completed his studies at New York University and Yale.
 As a Fulbright Scholar, he studied with Goffredo Petrassi at Accademia Nazionale di Santa Cecilia in Rome, Italy.
 After living and working in Europe for 14 years, Singleton returned to the United States to become Composer-in-Residence with the Atlanta Symphony Orchestra (1985-88).
 He subsequently served as UNISYS Composer-in-Residence with the Detroit Symphony Orchestra (1996-97), and was the 2002–2003 Composer-in-Residence with the Ritz Chamber Players of Jacksonville, Florida.
 In addition, he has served as Visiting Professor of Composition at the Yale University School of Music.

 His music is recorded on the Albany Records, Elektra/Nonesuch, First Edition, Tzadik, and Innova labels.
-Singleton’s latest CD “Sing to the Sun” was released in February, 2007 on Albany Records and is the fourth all-Singleton disc.
+Singleton’s latest CD “Sweet Chariot” was released in July, 2014 on Albany Records and is the third album in the label's series devoted to his music.
 In November, 2008 Singleton's Brooklyn Bones, written in commemoration of the Fort Greene Park Prison Ship Martyrs Monument and setting an original text by Patricia Hampl, received its world premiere at the Brooklyn Technical High School in New York City, performed by the Monmouth Civic Chorus and Orchestra, tenor Cameron Smith, and conducted by Mark Shapiro.